houseleo/Dynamic-Filter-CNN/README.md

 this repository is the work of Pan Guanghua from Shanghai Jiaotong University and Prince Wang from the University of California-Berkeley.
 It is an on-going project under the Brain-Inspired Application Technology Center(BATC).

-For more info about BATC, please visit: http://bat.sjtu.edu.cn/
+Further information about BATC, please visit: http://bat.sjtu.edu.cn/

 Further information please contact [Prince Wang](https://www.linkedin.com/in/prince-wang-19511717a/)